d3x0r/STFRPhysics/whitepaper.md

   - Specifies a fixed frame which can be applied to translate points to a new position.
 - spin - Basically 'rotation', however, it's not expressed by an angle like rotation, but measured in a curvature.
 - vector-complex - A complex number, but the real coordinate and the imaginary coordinate are vector quantities normalized with square root of the sum of squares.
+- [warp](#warping-space) - Apply a smooth translation over time to translate the points in the space around an axle.
 ---